neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 by -log10(padj) prioritises the most reproducible signals.

 **Why use GTF coordinates in script 17 rather than the distance table?**
-Using genomic coordinates is more transparent, any examiner can verify which genes are included by checking the coordinates against the BED files.
+Using genomic coordinates is more transparent — any examiner can verify which genes are included by checking the coordinates against the BED files.
 It also allows the two reciprocal derivatives of t(3;17) to be analysed independently, which would not be possible with the combined distance table.